yamoca/rust-flashcards/README.md

 there is a flaschard for each word ? a flashcard has random attributes, and queries db to get its latin (front) and english (back) translations

+need to use rwlock and mutex to get around "the trait bound..." look at rust book rc<t> and arc<t>

 https://mk270.github.io/whitakers-words/